 VAST Satellite Information

-To see if you are eligible for a fixed VAST sytem on your home or to register a VAST system as a traveller.
+To see if you are eligible for a fixed VAST system on your home or to register a VAST system as a traveler.

 If you have already registered you smartcard but it needs re-activation.

 Detailed information of fixed VAST system eligibility.